 Edmond North is a powerhouse of athletic achievements, from state championships to state records.
-Edmond North has over 75 state titles ranging over all sports.
-Although basketball and football garner the most attention at North, wrestling has also proven to be worthy of notice.
+The school has over 75 state titles ranging in a variety of sports.
+Although basketball and football garner the most attention at North, wrestling has also proven itself to be deserving of recognition.

 The boy’s wrestling team won the dual state and state championship in 2013.
-They returned in 2024 to do the same and more, breaking state records and having all wrestlers medal at the state tournament.
+They returned in 2024 to do the same and more, breaking state records and all wrestlers winning medals at the state tournament.
 Eight of the fourteen wrestlers won first place.

 In addition to the boy’s wrestling team, the school’s girl’s team has also gained some traction.
 The team got 2nd at the state championship, with 3 of the girl wrestlers winning first place.